-The town has population around 42,000, and directly borders with Germany's Ahlbeck (seaside resort on Usedom Island).
-Both are connected via 12 km (7 ml) long beachside promenade.
+The town has a population of around 42,000, and directly borders with Germany's Ahlbeck (seaside resort on Usedom Island).
+Both are connected via 12 km (7 mi) long beachside promenade.

 Port Swinoujscie has Poland's largest ferry terminal, with regularly scheduled daily connections to Denmark and Sweden.

 - Swinoujscie to Ystad (Sweden) ferry links are offered by POLFERRIES (3 daily crossings, time 6,5 hours) and Unity Line (14 weekly crossings/time 7,3 hours).

 - Ferry connections Swinoujscie to Trelleborg (Sweden) are offered by TT LINE (9 weekly crossings/time 6 hours).

 - Ferry connections Swinoujscie to Ronne (Denmark) are offered by TT LINE and POLFERRIES - both with 1 weekly crossing (time 5 hours).